tOlheiser/notes/tooling/nodeNPM.md

 ### NPM DEMO

+Starting off: **npm init -y**
-*npm init -y* - Creates a package.json file, think of it as a grocery list.
+* Creates a package.json file, think of it as a grocery list.
+* Creates an empty 'node_modules' folder.

+**package.json** - This contains the meta information for your project.
+List of packages, the versions your project depends on, as well as how to run your project.

+**node_modules** - Whenever you install a package, the source code for that package will be stored inside this folder.
+Whenever you import a module into your file that isn't a file path, *import React from 'react'* your app will look inside the node_modules folder for the corresponding source code.

 With a package.json created, I ran the command: *npm install lodash*.
 It added this to my package.json file: